| The Price of Independenceby Ken Montague

 where it could compete on equal terms.
 Consequently, the pursuit

+of growth gave way to the pursuit of viable independence.
 The Depression had taught some hard lessons.
 Guelph had seen the devastation

 which hit a small city when large employers moved or collapsed, and to